IMEU, Jul 15, 2008

 Israel depopulated more than 450 Palestinian towns and villages, destroying most while resettling the remainder with new Jewish immigrants without regard to Palestinian rights and desires to return to their homes.
 Israel still refuses to allow Palestinian refugees to return to their homes and to pay them compensation, as required by international law.

 Today, there are more than 4 million registered Palestinian refugees worldwide.
 The Nakba is a root cause of the ongoing conflict between Israel and the Palestinians.
 Israel's denial of its expulsion of the Palestinians and seizure of their homes and properties for Jewish use continues to inflict pain and to generate resistance among Palestinians today.

 Read more untold stories.

-Home > News & Analysis > Analysis > Untold stories: Hatim Kanaaneh
+Home > Palestine in Focus > People > Untold stories: Hatim Kanaaneh